The Personal Tao book examines Immortality. Now, let’s take a closer look at Taoist practices of longevity.

 This is where the different forms of Taoism diverge from each other.
 Many variations of Taoism exist with different established spiritual practices.
 This is not a matter of just differentiating between the religious forms of Taoism or philosophical forms.
 It’s a more fundamental process of how a person finds completion of place relative to the larger world, be it a science, philosophy, magic or religion.
 I find it interesting that many different forms of Taoism exist and the difference comes down to this predefined blend of science, philosophy, magic and religion which forms the baseline for each Taoist school of thought.

-The seventh secret to Taoist Longevity is to avoid addiction.
+The seventh truth to Taoist longevity is to avoid addiction.

 If you live 100 years and only watched television: have you lived at all?

-If you drink yourself dead at 50: have you really lived anything except an alcoholic haze?
+If you drink yourself dead at 50: have you lived anything except an alcoholic haze?

 Does removing insanity create masterpieces of vision that society would never dare to create: such as Van Gogh’s starry night?

-The eighth secret to Taoist Longevity must be kept a secret.
+The eighth and final secret to Taoist longevity must be kept a secret.

 Three traditions exist to discover these addition secrets.